What We Do

 Physiotherapists work with patients both pre- and post-operatively to maintain function and mobility and manage respiratory conditions.

-Inpatient and Outpatient management and treatment of childhood respiratory diseases (such as Cystic Fibrosis and Pneumonia); neurodevelopmental assessments and treatments for conditions such as Cerebral Palsy; and orthopaedic conditions.
+Inpatient and outpatient management and treatment of childhood respiratory diseases (such as Cystic Fibrosis and Bronchiectasis); neurological and orthopaedic conditions.

 Musculoskeletal and Orthopaedic Outpatients

 Physiotherapists provide individual assessment, treatment and management of a variety of client groups:

 Physiotherapists provide assessment, treatment and rehabilitation for patients following trauma/surgery to the hand and upper limb, working closely with occupational therapists in the clinic.

 Physiotherapists work within a multidisciplinary team and under direction of a rehabilitation physician and geriatrician to provide rehabilitation to patients with conditions such as:

 A physiotherapist works specifically with heart failure patients to assist to increase exercise and activity, and make healthy lifestyle choices.